rbestuar/llama-studio-paralellism/README.md

 # llama-studio
 WebUI for managing llama-server sessions

-This tool allows you to launch various llm models onto various llama-server sessions, fiddle with and save custom configurations, and launch llama-server sessions to any arbitrary gpu on your system provided it has enough VRAM remaining.
+This tool allows you to launch various llm models onto various llama-server sessions, fiddle with and save custom configurations, and launch llama-server sessions to various GPU up the the VRAM limit.
 It is intended for the use case where you want fixed models on fixed ports for interaction with other toolsets, but can be used to play around as well.

 Currently tested only on NVIDIA devices.
 Consider this a MVP (Minimum Viable Product) release